raganwald/raganwald.github.com/_posts/2016-04-19-the-sieve-of-eratosthenes.md

 This is naïve in the sense that it mimics what a child does when the sieve is explained to them for the first time.
 Given a big table of numbers, they start crossing them out using what we know to be modulo arithmetic: They scan forward number by number, counting as they go:

-> One TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out)...
+> One TWO (cross out), one TWO (cross out), one TWO (cross out), ...
 >
-> One two THREE (cross out), one two THREE (cross out), one two THREE (cross out), one two THREE (cross out), one two THREE (cross out), one two THREE (cross out), one two THREE (cross out), one two THREE (cross out), one two THREE (cross out), one two THREE (cross out), one two THREE (cross out), one two THREE (cross out), one two THREE (cross out)...
+> One two THREE (cross out), one two THREE (cross out), one two THREE (cross out), ...
 >
-> One two three four FIVE (cross out), one two three four FIVE (cross out), one two three four FIVE (cross out), one two three four FIVE (cross out), one two three four FIVE (cross out), one two three four FIVE (cross out), one two three four FIVE (cross out), one two three four FIVE (cross out), one two three four FIVE (cross out), one two three four FIVE (cross out)...
+> One two three four FIVE (cross out), one two three four FIVE (cross out), one two three four FIVE (cross out), ...

 This conforms to the description given above, but it has the performance characteristics of [Trial Division](https://en.wikipedia.org/wiki/Trial_division): Every number, whether prime or not, must be 'touched' by every prime smaller than it.

-Whereas, if we can eliminate 'counting past every number,' we can get towards[^towards] a place where every number is only touched by its prime factors.

-[^towards]: It seems so simple to say, "cross off every multiple of a prime."
-But what's the real cost of calculating the multiples of each prime?
-In an idealized computer, that's one operation, because we have hardware that adds numbers in one step.
-But for a human, that might involve one step for each digit in the result.
-Likewise, we can say "cross off the multiple," an idealized computer can write to an indexed data structure in one step.
-But for a human, that effort might actually involve scanning the numbers on a chart by eye.
-Is that actually sequential?
-The real cost of an algorithm is very sensitive to the data structures we use and the way we implement them.
+Melissa O'Neill calls this an "Unfaithful Sieve."

 ---

 ### altering our metaphor

-Instead of thinking of "crossing numbers out of a list," let's think of the sieve in the title: Let's imagine we are going to build an actual sieve, a filter that takes another list of numbers and 'filters out' the ones that aren't prime.
+Instead of thinking of "crossing numbers out of a list," let's think of the sieve in the title: Let's build an actual sieve, a data structure that we can use to determine whether a number is prime or not.

-We are going to need some operations.
-From here on in, all operations assume that they are dealing with _ordered lists_.
-We won't give them fancy names like `mergeOrderedList`, we'll just call them `merge` or whatever, and if we were bundling them up for use elsewhere, we'd namespace them in a module.

-We've seen `take` above: It transforms a possibly infinite iterator into a finite iterator with at most `numberToTake` elements. `merge` performs a naïve merge of two ordered iterators. `unique` removes duplicates from an ordered list.
-And `destructure` takes any iterable and returns an object with the first element and the remainder of the iterable's elements.
-It's designed to be used with JavaScript's destructuring assignment.
+Or sieve will be an object with a constructor and two methods of note:

+0. `addAll(iterable)` adds all the elements of `iterable` to our sieve.
+It is required that the elements of `iterable` be ordered, and that the first element of `iterable` be larger than the lowest number of any iterable already added.
+0. `has(number)` tests whether `number` is present in our sieve.
+It is required that successive calls to `has` must provide numbers that increase.
+In other words, calls to `has` are also ordered.
+Since calls to `has` are ordered by definition, the sieve is free to internally discard `number` if it returns `true`.

+Given such a data structure, our generator for primes is much simpler:

 {% highlight javascript %}
-// General-Purpose Lazy Operations
+function * Primes () {
+  let prime = 2;
+  const composites = new Sieve();

+  while (true) {
+    yield prime;
+    composites.addAll(multiplesOf(prime * prime, prime));

+    while (composites.has(++prime)) {
+      // do nothing
+    }
+  }
+}
+{% endhighlight %}

+So let's write a `Sieve` class.
+Our first crack will actually use the same "unfaithful" approach.
+Only instead of "crossing out" numbers in a list, we'll *merge* lists of composite numbers together.
+Here is a generator that takes two ordered lists and merges them naïvely:

+{% highlight javascript %}
 function * merge (aIterable, bIterable) {
   const aIterator = aIterable[Symbol.iterator]();
   const bIterator = bIterable[Symbol.iterator]();